How to cover larger personal expenses while you’re still in school.

 - Ask family and friends.
 If you’re applying for a loan with a cosigner, it might be simpler and cheaper to ask your cosigner to loan you the money.
 You can even draw up a legally binding contract using a service like LoanWell.

 - Crowdfunding.
-For expenses that would brighten your college experience but aren’t totally necessary — like backpacking around Europe — setting up a crowdfunding campaign like PeduL is always an option.
+For expenses that would brighten your college experience but aren’t totally necessary — like backpacking around Europe — setting up a crowdfunding campaign through a service like PeduL is always an option.
 You don’t have to repay anything, though the platform you use will likely take a fee from your donations.
 People have also set up crowdfunding campaigns to pay off student debt.

 - Grants and scholarships.
 Using a grant or scholarship for tuition can free up some of your student loan funds to put toward qualifying personal expenses.
 Some might also allow you to use your funds for living costs like rent and food.